- Is Gandalf a God?

 Legolas is older than Gandalf.
 Gandalf (Olorín) is a Maya Who has took the form of a wizard (Istari).
 If his physical form will die, as it did in the second movie, he will have a “new one”, because he is immortal.
 Gandalf is 2 019 years old at the time of the war of the ring.

-Is there a God in Middle Earth?
+Who is God in Middle Earth?